neokok/wearableAnomaly/docs/llms.txt

   tables) live or will live under `docs/articles/`.
 - **GenAI tutorial**: Read the
   [`GenAI workflow tutorial`](https://neokok.github.io/wearableAnomaly/articles/genai-tutorial.html)
-  (same destination as the pkgdown Home → “GenAI workflow tutorial” link) for the exact prompts, tooling, screenshots, and lessons learned from building the package with AI assistance; the underlying source lives in `vignettes/genai-tutorial.Rmd`.
+  for the exact prompts, tooling, screenshots, and lessons learned from building the package with AI assistance; the underlying source lives in `vignettes/genai-tutorial.Rmd`.

 ## Function reference (current exports)